Uniswap/docs/CONTRIBUTING.md

 * Flag confusing copy, explanations, or workflows.
 An easy and effective way to contribute to docs is to flag pages, sections, and guides in the docs that you find confusing or misleading.
 You can submit a pull request to make changes to better explain the concepts you find confusing.
 * Update the written style of any of our docs guides to comply with [this style guide](https://developers.google.com/style/).
 Some easy changes are using [first person](https://developers.google.com/style/person) and an [active voice](https://developers.google.com/style/voice).
 * Create a guide!
 Some ideas for guides are:
     * How to set up a local test environment.
 This can be specific to your testing suite!
-It would be great to get a collecting of different testing setups on the site.
+It would be great to get a collection of different testing setups on the site.
     * How to fetch on-chain data for liquidity volume, current prices, number of swaps, sizes of swaps, etc.
     * A "Hello World" guide for solidity and Uniswap development.
     * How to set up your first contract and deploy it on a testnet.